MonikaSinghGit/FbHash/README.md

 # FbHash: A New Similarity Hashing Scheme for Digital Forensics
 FbHash (frequency-based hashing) is a similarity hashing tool designed to detect similarity between two digital artifacts.
 FbHash computes similarity on the scale of 0 to 100, where 0 indicates no similarity and 100 indicates the 100% similarity or an exact copy.<br />
+Find more detail here: https://www.sciencedirect.com/science/article/pii/S1742287619301550

 FbHash works in the following two steps:<br />
 		1. Similarity digest generation:  takes a digital artifact as input and generates the similarity digest or fingerprint.<br />